 Bobbie Joe Cavnar was the 22-year-old pilot of the big four-engine Douglas C-54 that rescued a stranded crew of the wrecked B-29 "Kee Bird" from the far northwest tip of Greenland in February 1947.
 Cavnar landed his transport plane on a small frozen glacial lake near the wreck.
 He was awarded the Distinguished Flying Cross for his actions and personally congratulated by President Harry S. Truman.
 He retired from the Air Force as a Colonel in 1964.
-(Section 11, Grave 99).
+(Section 11, Site 99).

 Gunner's Mate Third Class Glenn Edward McDuffie served in the Navy during World War II and he claimed to be the American sailor kissing a nurse in the famous Life magazine image "V-J Day in Times Square" by photographer Alfred Eisenstaedt.
 After the war McDuffie became a mail carrier and semi-professional baseball player.
 Several years before McDuffie died, Houston Police Department forensic artist Lois Gibson confirmed that McDuffie was the famous kissing sailor.
 He died March 9, 2014, and is buried at Dallas-Fort Worth National Cemetery (Section 178, Site 281).